Enable logging for self-hosted models

 Behavior by Deployment Setup

-• GitLab self-managed and self-hosted AI Gateway: The feature flag enables detailed logging to llm.log on the self-hosted instance, capturing inputs and outputs for AI models.
+• GitLab self-managed and self-hosted AI gateway: The feature flag enables detailed logging to llm.log on the self-hosted instance, capturing inputs and outputs for AI models.

-Logging in cloud-connected AI Gateways
+Logging in cloud-connected AI gateways

-To prevent potential data leakage of sensitive information, expanded logging (including prompts and inputs) is intentionally disabled when using a cloud-connected AI Gateway.
+To prevent potential data leakage of sensitive information, expanded logging (including prompts and inputs) is intentionally disabled when using a cloud-connected AI gateway.
 Preventing the exposure of PII is a priority.

-Cross-referencing logs between AI Gateway and GitLab
+Cross-referencing logs between the AI gateway and GitLab

 The property correlation_id is assigned to every request and is carried across different components that respond to a request.
 For more information, see the documentation on finding logs with a correlation ID.

-The Correlation ID can be found in your AI Gateway and GitLab logs.
+The Correlation ID can be found in your AI gateway and GitLab logs.
 However, it is not present in your model provider logs.